NeuroanatomyAndConnectivity/pipelines/src/clustering/readme.md

       then the similarity matrices are made using similarity.py, and then they are clustered using clustered.py.
       After this, the results are dumped in the results folder.
-- It's not failproof, so if/when there are problems, please report on github or email me.

 <a name="consensus"/>
 consensus_pipeline.py